BPsoda/ICE2604-illustrator-knowledge-grapgh/Final report/Final report.md

 }
 ```
 &emsp;&emsp;The useful part of infomation is in ```json.load(f)["body"]["users"]```, and it's empty here, which means this user whose **userId** is ```"12138318"``` doesn't follow any other users.
 That's also the reason this file is the smallest.
 &emsp;&emsp;In the list of ```json.load(f)["body"]["users"]``` are all of the users that this user is following.
-And all I need to do is collect their userIds because **userId** can convey the infomation between them.
+And all we need to do is collect their userIds because **userId** can convey the infomation between them.
 &emsp;&emsp;However, there's one problem.
 Fisrt, we have no infomation about users themselves.
-If I colloct only the **userId**, all we would got is some numbers.
+If we colloct only the **userId**, all we would got is some numbers.
 And there's no more infomation about the user himself in his own json file.
-So I need to get the infomation from other users that are following this user.
+So we need to get the infomation from other users that are following this user.
 Doing this has a risk that if one user isn't being followed by other user then hinself would have no detailed infomation.
 We won't even know his userName.
 &emsp;&emsp;Luckily, we could prove that every user in the dir has someone following him except one because Huang haoxv collected them using DFS method and all of the users we saved must has someone following him except the first user chosen to be the start node.
 &emsp;&emsp;A single elem in ```json.load(f)["body"]["users"]``` would be like this:
 ```json